wp-plugins/ranker-list-widget/readme.txt

 == Frequently Asked Questions ==

 = How do I create a short code for my posts? =
 That's easy!
-Once the plugin is installed head to the settings page and switch to the 'short codes' tab.
+Once the plugin is installed and activated head to the settings page and switch to the 'short codes' tab.
 Now find the list you want to embed on [Ranker.com](http://Ranker.com/ "List the universe"), copy it's full URL (I.E. http://www.ranker.com/crowdranked-list/my-favorite-cartoons-of-all-time) and paste that into the input on the shortcodes page.
 We do some magic and then the usable short code for that list will be displayed below.

 = Will my old V1 short codes work with the V2 plugin? =
 Yes they will!
 Version 2 is fully backwards compatible, all older short codes will continue to work with the new widget.